wavingtide/programming-knowledge-hub/programming-language-tools/javascript/react.md

   );
 }
 ```
 It can then be used in another components.
-Notice that the first letter is capital.
+Notice that the first letter of React component should be capital.
 ``` javascript
 export default function MyApp() {
   return (